 Most of what you see in my folio would never have been imagined on my own.
 Clients, friends, fuel a great amount of ideas through our interactions.
 The rest comes from a different source difficult to describe in words, but made available as long as we make room for it.

-I live and work in my home studio in Pomona, California, in a quiet neighborhood along Los Angeles County's eastern edge.
+I live and work in my home studio in Pomona, California, in a quiet neighborhood along Los Angeles County's east edge.
 The LdM workshop is a detached structure in the backyard, but, apparently, sawdust trickles into the house where there are 4 other workstations.
 My century-old, modern-movement bungalow offers tremendous inspiration for furniture design.
 It is a lab for form, function, material, comfort, and, of course, vibe.
-So, all in all, LdM is master-quality production with a creative priority at a low-scale cost.
+All in all, LdM is master-quality production with a creative priority and a reasonable price.